Planning to purchase a home in BC but the bank said no?

 BC Financial Services Authority (BCFSA) advice:

-Rent-to-own arrangements are legal in BC and can be an effective path to homeownership — but the BCFSA recommends getting independent legal advice before signing any agreement.
+Rent-to-own arrangements are legal in BC and can be an effective path to property ownership — but the BCFSA recommends getting independent legal advice before signing any agreement.
 A lawyer can help you review the terms and identify any potential risks.

-What Does Rent to Own Actually Cost in Kelowna?
+What Does Rent to Own Real Estate Cost in BC?

 Let’s break down the numbers of a rent to own agreement on a $680,000 townhome in Kelowna, BC.